caktus/guidebook/source/testing/index.rst

 * Use `subtests <https://docs.python.org/3/library/unittest.html#distinguishing-test-iterations-using-subtests>`_
   in Python 3.4+ to run many similar tests with a single setup and teardown.
 * Mock out expensive processing that isn't the actual behavior being tested.
+* See if you can move logic out of views and test it without having to call the views.
 * Keep the size of test data to the minimum needed for the test.
 * Model methods can sometimes be tested without ever saving the model instance to the database.